sjbennett123/polarlarp/content/camps/camp_sequanota.md

 **Reserving Cabins:** To reserve a cabin, one of two things must be met.

-- 8 paying customers ($480.00 in attendance fees) in the cabin
+- 8 paying customers ($480.00 in attendance fees) in the cabin for the 8 beds.
-- additional payment to make up the difference between the paying customers and the ($480.00) price tag.
+- Additional payment to make up the difference between the paying customers and the ($480.00) price tag for the cabin.

-POLAR thinks this gives the option to still reserve the cabins and make the payment on the cabin.
-If anyone would like to reserve a cabin, please contact me directly and I will set it up.

 ---